 Patients report benefits such as greater positivity, feeling they can cope better, have more control over their lives, personal growth and a better quality of life.

 People with cancer who have practised mindfulness have found it has improved quality of life and to help cope with the symptoms of cancer and its treatments such as fatigue, nausea, anxiety, depression and stress.

 Our 8-week mindfulness course is specifically for people who are not currently undergoing active treatment.
 We want you to be able to give your attention to the course, and you may not be able to do this while having treatment.
 We also offer a shorter 4-week “Introduction to Mindfulness” online course for those people who would prefer to take part from their own home.

 What can I expect?

-The course normally takes place in a room or via a video conference link, with up to 8 participants.
-You’ll typically be seated comfortably on chairs, or the floor if you prefer.
+The courses normally takes place in a room or via a video conference link, with up to 8 participants.
 You don’t need any special clothes, just wear something comfortable.

 Each session builds on the experience of the week before, and introduces you to mindfulness practices and techniques designed to help you cope in different situations.